ECE3400Team19/ECE3400Team19.github.io/Milestone2/milestone2.md

     }
     delay(500);
 }
-Here is a video of the code working.
+Here is a video of the code in action.
 Laasya moves her hand farther away from the sensor until she is out of range, and then moves back into range.
 <video width="640" height="360" controls muted>
   <source src="IMG_6671.MOV" type="video/mp4">
 </video>

+The Arduino only has 6 analog inputs.
+We were already using three analog inputs for the three line sensors we implemented in Milestone 1, and two analog inputs for the microphone detection and IR detection.
+This only left us one analog input.
+We decided to change the an

 ## Part 2 - Avoiding Walls

 ## Part 3 - Avoiding Walls while Staying on the Line

+## Part 3 - Avoiding Walls while Staying on the Line and Avoiding Robots